ekrsulov/ttpe/doc/docs/index.md

 ## Performance Considerations

-TTPE is designed for performance:
+Vectornest is designed for performance:

 - **Virtual rendering**: Only visible elements are processed
 - **Debounced operations**: Undo snapshots and expensive calculations are throttled